PA Induction

 It is good practice for both parties to meet regularly to discuss how things are going and where either party can raise any work issues.
 Notes should be taken at these meetings that both parties should sign as being accurate.

-Both parties should be confident that they are able to raise any issues that arise and that the other party will listen to them eg. to discuss poor time keeping or attendance, discuss carrying out a task differently, discuss potential changes to work practices.
+Both parties should be confident that they are able to raise any issues that arise and that the other party will listen to them.
+It is a good idea to discuss with your employer how you will communicate with each other in case any difficulties or disagreements arise.

 Care plan or work notebook